 “Although there are some patients that I see who are able to stop medication and go into prolonged periods of remission, it’s not the common scenario,” cautions Dr. Reddy.

 Patients who have more consistent, longer duration of disease and patients who have more severe disease are at the highest risk of recurrence.
 Another risk factor is male gender and evidence of some clinical inflammation on ultrasound.

 “A patient with PsA for 10 years may have already accumulated some amount of joint damage and possibly deformities limiting the function of their joints.
 So if you treat them at that point, they may still see significant improvement from treatment, but damage to the joints that has already occurred cannot be reversed,” explains Dr. Reddy.

 Although some PsA patients may be frustrated by the need to stay on medication, remission is far better than no remission.
 One thing to remember is that while these medications work, they don’t cure the disease.
-“Patients sometimes ask, ‘I’m feeling great, I don’t have any psoriasis, I don’t have any joint pain, can I just stop my medication?’
-Because they feel that they are cured.
-And that’s a testament to the highly effective medications we have these days,” says Dr. Reddy.
-“Sometimes after four years, you forget how you felt before, how affected your joints and your skin were prior to being on the medications.”
+However, it is a testament to the effectiveness of current drugs that many patients forget how they felt before, and how affected their joints and skin were prior to being on the medications.